British International Motor Show: History

-In 1905, it moved to Olympia, London, where it was held for the next 32 years before moving to the Earls Court Exhibition Centre from 1937 until 1976, except for the period of World War II during which time there were no shows.
-From 1978 until 2004, it was held every second year at the National Exhibition Centre (NEC), Birmingham, with the 2004 event being held in May, rather than the traditional October, to avoid a clash with the Paris Motor Show.
+The SMMT announced in 1975 that in future that the show would alternate locations with Birmingham and from 1978 until 2004, it was held every second year at the National Exhibition Centre (NEC), Birmingham, with the 2004 event being held in May, rather than the traditional October, to avoid a clash with the Paris Motor Show.
 The 1980 event was attended by both the actor Lewis Collins and the stand-up comedian Stewart Lee.

 The July 2006 and July 2008 shows were held at ExCeL London.
-The 2010 and 2012 shows were cancelled due to the global financial crisis.

-Between 2016 and 2019 there were annual motor shows held under the London Motor Show banner.
+The motorshow was held at ExCeL London in 2006 and 2008.
+The 2010 and 2012 events were cancelled due to the Great Recession, and there was no 2014 show.
+The last British International Motor Show in the UK was 2008, and after the 2012 cancellation, ended the involvement of the SMMT.
+The 2010 and 2012 shows were cancelled due to the Great Recession.

-Britain returned to the international motor show stage in 2021 with The British Motor Show held at Farnborough International.
+With the absence of an international show in England, between 2016 and 2019, there were annual motor shows held under the London Motor Show banner held in Battersea Park for the first two years and moved to Excel for 2019.
+The 2020 show was cancelled due to the COVID-19 pandemic The event is rescheduled for February 2027.

 Locations

 Earls Court

 The cars listed are those announced in the late summer lead up to the show or during it.
-Manufacturers did announce other cars at times to suit them and as that practice grew the public lost interest and the motor show finished its long run in the middle of the 1970s.